 Here’s something funny about me, I love paper.
 I know it sounds silly to love paper, but I do.
 Even with all the technological advances in the world, I prefer paper.
 I like all the different qualities, weights, smells, and feel of paper.
 When I select a new journal, I study the paper which I will write on.
 My connection to writing is not simply about the words.
 It’s about the bond between the paper and the words, via the ink.

 Luckily, I have been able to marry my love of teaching with my love of writing.
-I am a writing instructor at Concordia University, Montreal, in the Centre for Continuing Education.
-Also, I am a columnist for The Suburban Newspaper.
+I am a writing instructor at Concordia University, in the Centre for Continuing Education and at Le Centre Cummings.
+Also, I am a columnist at The Suburban Newspaper.
 My column is called, “Living in the Now”.
 As well, I am a featured writer for the West Island Blog, and other wonderful newspapers/blog sites.
-Often, I teach specialized writing courses and give lectures on creative writing.
-Please subscribe to my website to keep up to date with my published works, writing courses, and lectures.
+Often, I teach specialized writing courses, and give workshops and lectures on creative writing.
+Please subscribe to my website to keep up to date with my published work, writing courses, workshops and lectures.

 My home is always busy.
 It’s filled with family, animals, numerous plants and flowers, home cooking and baked goodies.
 It’s a great place to live and write.
 Although I can write anywhere, I am most creative at home.